circuit/circuit-web-components/docs/circuit-call-button.md

   font-size: 14px;
 }

-/* Use 'in-progress' attribute to style button when call can be cancelled.
-This is in delieverd and active states */ circuit-call-button[in-progress] {
+/* Use 'inprogress' attribute to style button when call can be cancelled.
+This is in delieverd and active states */ circuit-call-button[inprogress] {
   color: snow;
   background: firebrick;
 }